zxdb/ZXDB/README.md

 * [Lost in Translation](http://www.exotica.org.uk/) - Each ZXDB title links to the corresponding webpage at Lost in Translation.

 * [Freebase](http://zxspectrum.freebase.com/) - Each ZXDB title links to the corresponding webpage at Freebase.

+* [Pouet](https://www.pouet.net/) - Each scene demo in ZXDB links to the corresponding webpage at Pouet.

+* [ZXAAA](https://zxaaa.net/) - Each scene demo in ZXDB links to the corresponding webpage at ZXAAA.

 * [The Tipshop](http://www.the-tipshop.co.uk/) - Each ZXDB title links to the corresponding webpage at **Gerard Sweeney**'s site.